upsidedownlabs/BioAmp-EXG-Pill/docs/eeg_filter.md

-This page will contain description of EEG filter.
+This page will describe EEG Filter.